ronenar/KotlinCSVParser/README.md

 Error: Failed to get data on Cell (2,16)

-Error: Failed to get data on Cell (0,16)

-Error: Failed to get data on Cell (1,16)

-Error: Failed to get data on Cell (2,16)

 Error: Column 16 is empty!!! - no average for this column.

 Error: Not Valid data - missing data